-Irish Beef Stew with Guinness beer, a hearty dish for your Saint Patrick’s Day celebrations.
-It’s a healthy and delicious stew made with diced beef, potatoes, carrots, celery and parsnips, cooked slowly in a rich and flavourful sauce made with tomato paste, beef broth and Guinness beer.
+Irish Beef Stew with Guinness stout, a hearty dish for your Saint Patrick's Day celebrations.
+It's a healthy and delicious stew made with stewing beef, potatoes, carrots and celery, cooked slowly in a rich and flavourful sauce made with tomato paste, beef broth and Guinness beer.
 Easy to make, this is a dish fit for a king.

 Stews are my kind of comfort food, they go down very well no matter the season, and usually even the fussiest of eaters love a good bowl of hot stew.
 Stews have been around for so long, and you can tell why, they are not only delicious, but you can throw in pretty much any meat and vegetable you have.

 And, bonus point, it's all made in one pot, so no need to worry about a mountain of dishes to clean after.
 A good stew is best cooked slowly, so that the meat can become tender, and the full flavours can be released.
 Beef is one meat that you can't rush, otherwise it will be chewy and tough to eat.

 A slow cooker would be great, but you can cook it on the stove top too and achieve the best results.
 Just leave it to cook on a slow heat; depending on the size of the beef chunks, it can take anywhere between 1.5 and 2 hours.

 Guinness might not be your usual addition to a beef stew, but it adds so much flavour, without overpowering everything else.
 I used Guinness Draught Stout 0.0 alcohol free, but your regular Guinness works well too.

 Ingredients used to make Irish beef stew with Guinness

 - braising stew - that's regular stewing beef which needs to be cooked slowly and for long to become tender